smliu1997/git-github-command-notes/notes.md

 # Notes for git and github related commands

-'git init' initialize the directory
+`git init` initialize the directory